jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ## Jalapeno Web UI

 The Jalapeno UI is very much a work in progress and is meant to illustrate the potential use cases for extending SRv6 services beyond traditional network elements and into the server, host, VM, k8s, or other workloads.
 Once Jalapeno has programmatically collected data from the network and built its topology graphs, the network operator has complete flexibility to add data or augment the graph as we saw in the previous section.
-From there its not too difficult to conceive of building network services based on calls to the Jalapeno API and leveraging the SRv6 uSID stacks that are returned.
+From there, its not too difficult to conceive of building network services based on calls to the Jalapeno API and leveraging the SRv6 uSID stacks that are returned.

 Each lab instance has a Jalapeno Web UI that can be accessed at the following URL: [http://198.18.128.101:30700](http://198.18.128.101:30700).